Curriculum Vitae

 Supervisors: Isaac Tourgeman, Ph.D., Ivelisse Raimundi, Psy.D., and Cristina Santiago, Psy.D.

-Conducted comprehensive neuropsychological evaluations (academic, legal, and disability) and delivered individual/group cognitive rehabilitation for clients aged 3-85 years post-acquired brain injuries (ABI).
+- Conducted comprehensive neuropsychological evaluations (academic, legal, disability) post-acquired brain injuries (ABI) and delivered individual/group cognitive rehabilitation to clients aged 3-85 years.

 Weisman de Mamani, A. Altamirano, O., Lopez, D., McLaughlin, M., Maura, J., Martinez de Andino, A., Ahmad, S.S., Hafner, L., Lund, S. (2023).
 Culturally informed therapy: An intervention that addresses the psychological needs of religious individuals of diverse identities.
 In P. S. Richards, G. E. K. Allen, D. K. Judd (Eds.), Handbook of Spiritually Integrated Psychotherapies.
 American Psychological Association.